dfinity/portal/docs/developer-docs/quickstart/hello20mins.md

 # How to Deploy Hello, World!
 Smart Contract in 20 Minutes

-This is a fast and minimalist tutorial for deploying a "hello world" smart contract or dapp to theICin 20 minutes or less.
+This is a fast and minimalist tutorial for deploying a "hello world" smart contract or dapp to the IC in 20 minutes or less.
 All that is necessary to run this tutorial is basic knowledge of using a terminal (no editing of code).